25prabhu10/notes/docs/Languages/Git/Git.md

 - Hooks are simple text files.
 - Hooks can be written in any _scripting language_ like python, Ruby, and so on.
 - The script **filename should match the hooks' name**.
 For `post-commit` hook the script filename should be `post-commit`.

+## Github Folder

+The below mentioned files can be created in the `.github` folder:

+- `CODE_OF_CONDUCT.md`: Defines standards for how to engage in a community.

+- `CONTRIBUTING.md`: Communicates how people should contribute to your project. (making pull request, setting development environment...)

+- `FUNDING.yml`: Displays a sponsor button in your repository to increase the visibility of funding options for your open source project.

+- `ISSUE_TEMPLATE`: Folder that contains a templates of possible issues user can use to open issue (such as if issue is related to documentation, if it's a bug, if user wants new feature etc)

+  - `config.yml`: Customize the issue template chooser that people see when creating a new issue in your repository by adding a `config.yml` file to the .`github/ISSUE_TEMPLATE` folder.

+- `PULL_REQUEST_TEMPLATE.md`: How to make a pull request to project

+- `stale.yml`: Probot configuration to close stale issues.
+There are many other apps on Github Marketplace that place their configurations inside .github folder because they are related to GitHub specifically.

+- `SECURITY.md`: Gives instructions for how to report a security vulnerability in your project

+- `SUPPORT.md`: Lets people know about ways to get help with your project.
+For more information

+- `workflows`: Configuration folder containing yaml files for GitHub Actions

+- `CODEOWNERS`: Pull request reviewer rules.
+More info here.

+- `dependabot.yml`: Configuration options for dependency updates.
+More info here.

 ## References and Guides